Grant Opportunities

 Formula Grant for Preventing Outages and Enhancing the Resilience of the Electric Grid

-Preliminary proposals are being accepted for the Preventing Outages and Enhancing the Resilience of the Electric Grid/Hazard Hardening program.
-These are state formula grant funds under the Bipartisan Infrastructure Legislation 40101(d) Grid Resiliency Funding; approximately $5 million is available in Nebraska for this first of five funding cycles.
+Full applications are being accepted for the Preventing Outages and Enhancing the Resilience of the Electric Grid/Hazard Hardening program.
+These are state formula grant funds under the Bipartisan Infrastructure Legislation 40101(d) Grid Resiliency Funding; Nebraska has $10.4 million available for years one and two of this five year program.

 Subscribe to the Nebraska Grid Resiliency Information LIstserv: